customeros/customeros/README.md

 ## 💪 Contributions

 - We love contributions big or small!
-Please check out our guide on how to get started.
+Please check out our [guide on how to get started][contributions].
 - Not sure where to start?
-Book a free, no-pressure, no-commitment call with the team to discuss the best way to get involved.
+[Book a free, no-pressure, no-commitment call][call] with the team to discuss the best way to get involved.

 ## 🙋‍♀️ We're Hiring!